hans-mayer/blog/_posts/2015-12-29-ipv6-with-gnulinux.markdown

 }; # End of interface definition
 </pre>

+In this case we are speaking about a **stateless** configuration.
+Some of the parameter above are not used for stateless.
+But it does not hurt.
+It will also work for stateful setup.

 Now you are IPv6 ready.
 The client must be enabled for IPv6.
 But this is typically the case.
 Test the setup for example with a Windows client.
 You should see lines like this if you run **"ipconfig /all"** for one of your interfaces:

 <pre>